artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 At [this point][start_of_notifications] Injected does a run through the new class list again, if that class responds to the selector `+ injected` it runs it.
 It then does a check to see if the class's instances reponds to `- injected` if it does, it looks to see if it has any instances of the objects in it's liveObjects array.
 If the array hasn't been set up, then it needs to do a full memory sweep.

 Injection has an [Xprobe][xprobe]-lite included inside it.
 This lives in [BundleSweeper.h][BundleSweeper.h].
-The quote opening this notification section above gave the start away, BundleSweeper [looks at the appDelegate][bprobe_seed] ( or a [Cocos2D director object][cocos2d]) and then starts to recursively look at every object that it's related to.
+The quote opening this notification section above gave the start away, BundleSweeper [looks at the app delegate][bprobe_seed] ( or a [Cocos2D director object][cocos2d]) and then starts to recursively look at every object that it's related to.
 This is done by adding a `bwseep` function to `NSObject` then individually customizing it for known container classes, and "reference" classes e.g [NSBlock][NSBlock], [NSData][NSData], NSString, NSValue etc. The `bsweep` function adds itself to the [shared list][shared_seen_list] of "objects seen", checks for an it being a [private class or a transition][UITransition], if it's not then it loops through the [IvarList][ivar_list] and runs `bsweep` on all of those.
 With that done, it casually tests to see if there are any weakly held objects that [tend to use common selectors][weak_selectors].

 Let that simmer for a bit ( I jest, it's super fast. ) and then you have _almost_ every object in your object graph being told that they've been updated.
 I say almost because of the above caveat.
 Can't find all objects this way.
 Singletons that never are referenced strongly from another object inside the findable graph wouldn't get a notification this way for example.